Why Is It Worth To Choose Ruby on Rails For Your Startup?

 Easy to maintain

 Imagine: you created a site using the newfangled framework... which soon ceased to be supported!
 Such an unpleasant twist will have a very bad effect on your project either, of course.
 But don't you worry: nothing like this can ever happen with Ruby on Rails.
 We've told you the story of its development, and you understand that RoR belongs to the time-tested technologies.
-Moreover, new framework's versions are constantly being released: with its improved and updated features.
+Moreover, new framework versions are constantly being released: with its improved and updated features.

 And one more thing... remember, we talked about convention and simplification of configuration?
-So, compliance with conventions allows writing intuitive program code, which can subsequently be modified without problems in a short time period, - and by any developer (not just the one who wrote it initially).
+So, compliance with conventions allows writing of intuitive program code, which can subsequently be modified without problems in a short time period, - and by any developer (not just the one who wrote it initially).

-The cost-effectiveness of ruby on rails projects is explained by an open-source code the framework is based on.
+The cost-effectiveness of ruby on rails projects is explained by the open-source code the framework is based on.
 RoR technology is provided under a free MIT license (Massachusetts Institute of Technology) and equipped with an ecosystem of ready-to-use tools speeding up and cheapening the development process.

 You’ve probably read articles about hacking online resources more than once.
 You don’t want something similar to happen with your web platform, do you?
 Fortunately, the RoR developers took the protection issue very seriously.
 When using the Ruby on Rails tools, SQL injections and XSS attacks are excluded.
 Besides, RoR initially contains encryption of passwords and credit card data (and all personal user data), and input parameters are shielded by default.
 Your developer simply has no chance to mess up with security.